-The two Challenges are Sponsored by seven organisations and supported by one Partner.
+The two Challenges are Sponsored by eight organisations and supported by one Partner.
 Funding is provided by the NC3Rs and Sponsors will provide in-kind support throughout the Challenges.

 Interested in applying for one of this year's Challenges?
 Both Challenges are now open for applications, find out more detail below.

 Challenge 42 – T-ALERT: Animal-free tumourigenicity assessment of CAR-T and other genetically modified T cells